JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 <div style="text-align: center"><img src="/assets/images/first_ticket_copy.png" height="85%" width="85%" /></div>

-The first tickets given<sup>4</sup> consistently make the 8AM mark, with parking enforcement officers getting to their designated spots right on time for their daily bounty.
+The first tickets given [^4] consistently make the 8AM mark, with parking enforcement officers getting to their designated spots right on time for their daily bounty.
 This leaves little wriggle room for error when moving your car in the morning.
 It is interesting to note that the tickets seem to work their way into Westwood, from Gayley and Veteran slowly inwards toward Glenrock, where you have a few additional minutes after 8 to get to your car.

 <div style="text-align: center"><img src="/assets/images/last_ticket_given_copy.png" height="85%" width="85%" /></div>

-The last tickets given<sup>5</sup> are significantly different by street.
+The last tickets given [^5] are significantly different by street.
 Not only are they all over the place, their range given can vary widely by the day.
 Variations can be attributed to how many spots are available on a particular street in the first place, as well as the route chosen by the parking violation officers in the morning.
 While its safe to say that some spots